-This tutorial will show you how to easily update themes in your dashboard.
+This tutorial will show you how to easily update your themes in your dashboard.

 Upgrading WordPress Themes – Best Practices

-Backing up your website before making any updates to your site is essential.
+Backing up your website before making any changes to your site is vital.
 Whenever something doesn’t go as planned, you can always restore your website to its former configuration.

-If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
-Learn about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+You can read about a WordPress backup plugin that can automate your site backups here:

 If the theme changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, you should upgrade.

 3. Test The Theme

 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track any bugs and check to see if all plugins are working fine with the new theme before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of the theme, track any bugs and check to see if all plugins are working fine with the new theme before installing and activating it on a live site.

-If you’re managing your own website, you can install a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main site.
+If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain with the same plugins and configuration settings and play with the new theme versions on your test site before applying it to your main site.

 4. Search Online

-Before updating your theme, it’s a good idea to do a quick search online to see if other theme users have reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to search online and see if anyone has reported any serious problems with the new theme version.